-Street vendors brought the world of inexpensive food to the corner of your street and sometimes to your front door.
+In Hanoi, street vendors brought the world of inexpensive food to the corner of your street and sometimes to your front door.

-Their cries are part of the literature of most western nations and their humour and watchfulness made them warming figures for many.
+The Hanoi street vendors don't really have the usual taped calls to buyers as in Phnom Penh where these have become part of the literature of most western nations and their humour and watchfulness made them warming figures for many.

 Often, a lone woman vendor sitting by a traffic light or walking with her large rattan basket or carrying an entire kitchen and dining room over her shoulder is just the visible end of a big family enterprise involving all the grannies to aunties and babies in the family or even in the entire building.